MystenLabs/walrus-docs/docs/walrus-sites/tutorial-migration.md

 The steps are the following:

+- Get the latest version of the `walrus` binary, as well as the latest Walrus configuration file, following the [Walrus installation instructions](../usage/setup.md).
 - Ensure you have the latest version of the `site-builder` binary by following the [installation instructions](./tutorial-install.md) again.
 Remember to `git pull` if you are building from the repo and have cloned it previously.
 Pulling the repo also guarantees you have the latest